ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Listener -> EstablishmentError<reason?>
 ~~~

-An EstablishmentError occurs either when the Properties and security parameters of the Preconnection cannot be fulfilled for listening or cannot be reconciled with the Local Endpoint (and/or Remote Endpoint, if specified), when the Local Endpoint (or Remote Endpoint, if specified) cannot
+An `EstablishmentError` occurs either when the Properties and security parameters of the Preconnection cannot be fulfilled for listening or cannot be reconciled with the Local Endpoint (and/or Remote Endpoint, if specified), when the Local Endpoint (or Remote Endpoint, if specified) cannot
 be resolved, or when the application is prohibited from listening by policy.

 ~~~
 Listener -> Stopped<>
 ~~~

-A Stopped Event occurs after the Listener has stopped listening.
+A `Stopped` event occurs after the Listener has stopped listening.

 ## Peer-to-Peer Establishment: Rendezvous {#rendezvous}

 Simultaneous peer-to-peer Connection establishment is supported by the
-Rendezvous() Action:
+`Rendezvous` action:

 ~~~
 Preconnection.Rendezvous()
 ~~~

-A Preconnection Object used in a Rendezvous() MUST have both the
+A Preconnection object used in a `Rendezvous` MUST have both the
 Local Endpoint candidates and the Remote Endpoint candidates specified,
 along with the Transport Properties and security parameters needed for
-Protocol Stack selection, before the Rendezvous() Action is initiated.
+Protocol Stack selection, before the `Rendezvous` action is initiated.

-The Rendezvous() Action listens on the Local Endpoint
+The `Rendezvous` action listens on the Local Endpoint
 candidates for an incoming Connection from the Remote Endpoint candidates,
 while also simultaneously trying to establish a Connection from the Local
 Endpoint candidates to the Remote Endpoint candidates.

 If there are multiple Local Endpoints or Remote Endpoints configured, then
-initiating a Rendezvous() action will systematically probe the reachability
+initiating a `Rendezvous` action will systematically probe the reachability
 of those endpoint candidates following an approach such as that used in
 Interactive Connectivity Establishment (ICE) {{?RFC8445}}.

-If the endpoints are suspected to be behind a NAT, Rendezvous() can be
+If the endpoints are suspected to be behind a NAT, `Rendezvous` can be
 initiated using Local Endpoints that support a method of discovering NAT
 bindings such as Session Traversal Utilities for NAT (STUN) {{?RFC8489}} or
 Traversal Using Relays around NAT (TURN) {{?RFC8656}}.
 In this case, the
 Local Endpoint will resolve to a mixture of local and server reflexive
 addresses.
-The Resolve() action on the Preconnection can be used to
+The `Resolve` action on the Preconnection can be used to
 discover these bindings:

 ~~~
 []LocalEndpoint, []RemoteEndpoint := Preconnection.Resolve()
 ~~~

-The Resolve() call returns lists of Local Endpoints and Remote Endpoints,
+The `Resolve` call returns lists of Local Endpoints and Remote Endpoints,
 that represent the concrete addresses, local and server reflexive, on which
-a Rendezvous() for the Preconnection will listen for incoming Connections,
+a `Rendezvous` for the Preconnection will listen for incoming Connections,
 and to which it will attempt to establish connections.

-Note that the set of Local Endpoints returned by Resolve() might or might not
+Note that the set of Local Endpoints returned by `Resolve` might or might not
 contain information about all possible local interfaces; it is valid only
 for a Rendezvous happening at the same time as the resolution.
 Care should
 be taken in using these values in any other context.

-An application that uses Rendezvous() to establish a peer-to-peer connection
+An application that uses `Rendezvous` to establish a peer-to-peer connection
 in the presence of NATs will configure the Preconnection object with at least
 one a Local Endpoint that supports NAT binding discovery.
-It will then Resolve()
+It will then `Resolve`
 the Preconnection, and pass the resulting list of Local Endpoint candidates to
 the peer via a signalling protocol, for example as part of an ICE {{?RFC8445}}
 exchange within SIP {{?RFC3261}} or WebRTC {{?RFC7478}}.
 The peer will then,